brian-j-smith/MRMCaov/README.md

 -   Support for factorial and nested study designs
 -   DeLong, jackknife, and unbiased covariance estimation
 -   Inference for random or fixed readers and cases
+-   Conversion of Obuchowski-Rockette to Roe, Metz & Hillis model parameters and vice versa.
--   Compatibility with Microsoft Windows, Mac OS, and Linux
+-   Compatibility with Microsoft Windows and Linux

 ## Download and Installation